microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 To download the completed files from the lab instructions:

 - Dataflow model
-- Power BI Desktop file (PBIX)
+- Power BI Desktop template file (PBIT)
-    - You will need to update the WorkspaceId and DataflowId to the Ids within your environment
+    - You will need to update the WorkspaceId and DataflowId to those within your environment